 The flipside of enjoying this great city is that it can also be a stressful place to live.
 Clinical psychologist DR QURATULAIN ZAIDI of MindnLife explains how to look after your family’s wellbeing

 “When those of us lacking a good support network encounter challenges, managing low moods can suddenly become much harder,” says Dr Zaidi.
 “This is a common issue among expats of all ages, who may feel isolated from friends and family back home.”

 Mental health concerns are more common than you might think; around 25 percent of us experience issues at some point, according to Dr Zaidi.
-“Issues including self-harm, eating disorders, substance abuse and depressive episodes can occur in children and teens, which is obviously of great concern to parents.
-Unfortunately, there is still stigma attached to mental illness, and it is often incorrectly perceived as weakness.”
+“Selfharm, eating disorders, substance abuse and depressive episodes can all occur in children and teens, which is obviously concerning to parents.
+Unfortunately, there is still stigma attached to mental illness, and it’s often incorrectly perceived as weakness.”

 - Prioritise physical and emotional balance

 - Develop a support network

 - Approach new experiences with an open mind